7 Documentaries to Watch for National Adoption Month

 But 2020 also marks a historic period for social justice in the U.S., with the largest civil rights movement to date coalescing around the Black Lives Matter movement.
 The reverberations of the movement have created new frameworks to allow the complex and overshadowed histories of all marginalized communities to emerge, from Indigenous peoples to people with disabilities to transracial adoptees.

-Another historic part of 2020 is the fact that November marks the first ever National Adoption Month, a designation highlighting how "countless Americans dedicate their time, energy, and resources to the adoption process, and we honor their selfless contributions as community members, faith leaders, caregivers, role models, and families," according to the White House's proclamation.
+November marks National Adoption Month, a designation highlighting how "countless Americans dedicate their time, energy, and resources to the adoption process, and we honor their selfless contributions as community members, faith leaders, caregivers, role models, and families," according to the White House's proclamation.

 As an international adoptee myself, I'd say if you want to celebrate this inaugural National Adoption Month, here are the best documentaries that highlight the beauty, the loss, the anguish, and the joy comprising the lifelong process of adoption.